 Opting for a more accessible tasting room, for several years Behrens Family Winery maintained a tasting room ‘hidden’ just off of Main Street in the southern part of St. Helena.
-The ‘little yellow house’ is open for tastings by appointment; it is located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
+The ‘little yellow house’ was open for tastings by appointment and was located next to one of St. Helena’s most auspicious and well-known vineyards – Dr. Crane.
 This is not the first time this home has been used as a tasting space – prior occupant was Karl Lawrence Cellars.

-Despite being so close to Highway 29 this is quite a relaxing place to sit and enjoy wine either inside their tiny tasting salon or outside in their small patio area.
-The traffic from the nearby highway is not a distraction.
+Despite being so close to Highway 29 this was a relaxing place to sit and enjoy wine either inside their tiny tasting salon or outside in their small patio area.
+The traffic from the nearby highway was never a distraction.

 Folie Douce Restaurant, Arcata